Valorant System Requirements

 If you're struggling and want a Valorant FPS boost, then there are a number of steps to try and improve game performance in PCGamesN's best Valorant settings guide.
 To help boost fps, try turning down Material Quality, Texture Quality, and Detail Quality to the next preset down.
 If you're using anti-aliasing in the Valorant settings menu, try turning the setting down or off altogether.
 Additionally, always ensure you are running the latest Nvidia or AMD drivers for your graphics card for optimal performance.

-Valorant issues
+Valorant update

 Developer Riot Games has created a dedicated support article, that lists all the known Valorant issues that it is working to resolve.
 Given that Valorant is a live service game, we can expect constant patches and post-launch content updates to hit the FPS in the future.